loading

 2. Key Hardware Components

-• POS Terminal: The main touchscreen interface.
+• POS Terminal: The main touchscreen interface for order entry and payment processing.

 • Card Terminal: For Chip, Swipe, and Contactless payments.